“Lamar Jackson, Russell Wilson Never Saw This Document”: Pablo Torre Gets Real After Leaking NFLPA vs. NFL Collusion Case Ruling

 According to Torre, Goodell, along with Lamar Jackson, Kyler Murray, Russell Wilson, eight franchise owners, and various NFLPA executives, were all named in the document.
 Yet none of them, along with the public, were ever made privy to its existence.

-“Lamar Jackson, Russell Wilson, never saw this document,” he said.
+“Lamar Jackson, Russell Wilson never saw this document,” he said.
 Nevertheless, Torre suggested that its finding solves the question of “Why did no one want you, an NFL fan, or even the players I just named to see this?”

 The arbitrator’s report leaves no doubt, much to the chagrin of NFL higher-ups.
-However, it’s also damning what Torre described as being “a conflict of interest at the top of the NFLPA.”
+However, it’s also damning what Torre described as “a conflict of interest at the top of the NFLPA.”

 “They wanted to protect themselves from findings that, in any normal environment, you would literally be lobbying Congress over this.
 You would be calling into antitrust investigations into Roger Goodell over this.
 But they didn’t, there was dead silence,” he added.